 Latrobe police chief preps for retirement; 4 city officers interested in post

-Four Latrobe police officers reportedly have expressed interest in succeeding James Bumar when he retires as chief of the city force in coming months.
+Four Latrobe police officers reportedly have expressed interest in succeeding James Bumar when he retires as chief of the city force.
 City officials Monday discussed seeking additional applicants from outside the police department and options for screening all candidates.

 Bumar, who has served with the department for 34 years, including eight as police chief, has announced his intent to take an early retirement by mid-February.
-He's completing his master's degree in criminology at Saint Vincent College and is interested in teaching the subject.
+He's completing his master's degree in criminology at Saint Vincent College and is interested in teaching.

-“I'll probably stay in this area,” said Bumar, a local native who resides in Unity.
+“I'll probably stay in this area,” said Bumar, who lives in Unity.
 “I'll see how the teaching goes.
 I really don't have to do it, but it's something I want to do.

 “There's a whole different view of law enforcement than there was five or six years ago.
-It's totally different with all the police-related shootings.”
+It's totally different with all the police-related shootings,” he said.

 Changes in tactics “need to be addressed,” he said.
 “That's what I want to do.”

-Bumar said those who are training today to serve as officers need to be told that “heavy hitting and things like that, they just don't fit anymore...
+Bumar said those who are training as officers today need to be told that “heavy hitting and things like that, they just don't fit anymore. ...
 They have to know it's a different style of policing now.
 Your interactions with society are totally different.”

-City Manager Wayne Jones told council Monday four Latrobe officers had expressed interest in succeeding Bumar as chief and he'd received three resumes.
+City manager Wayne Jones told council Monday four Latrobe officers have expressed interest in succeeding Bumar as chief and he'd received three resumes.
 He discussed options for seeking other applicants, including advertising for a month online and in local print media.

-Jones and Bumar recommended that council seek the services of an organization such as the Pennsylvania Chiefs of Police Association, to help determine questions that would be asked of candidates and to screen applicants to determine qualified finalists.
+Jones and Bumar recommended that council seek the services of an organization such as the Pennsylvania Chiefs of Police Association, to help determine what questions to ask candidates and to screen applicants to determine qualified finalists.

 Bumar said involving a panel of police chiefs from other communities would help ensure objectivity in the assessment of candidates.
 He suggested a council representative observe the screening process to help determine which candidates would be a good fit for the city.

-Bumar said if his successor is someone from outside the department, he'd like to help them get their bearings in the position.
+Bumar said if his successor is someone from outside the department, he'd like to help them get their bearings.

 “I can say I left the job a better person than when I came into the job,” he said.
 “That's my best accomplishment.